rblades/dhworkbook_master/docs/supporting materials/gephi.txt.md

 You will need the information you [created in Module 3, after cleaning the correspondence data using Open Refine](/module-3/Exercises/).

-### Umm, I never did manage that openrefine stuff...
+### Umm, I never did manage that Open Refine stuff...

-In module 3, you used Notepad++ or Textwrangler, regular expressions, and OpenRefine to create a comma-separated value file (****.csv) of the diplomatic correspondence of the Republic of Texas.
+In module 3, you used Notepad++ or Textwrangler, regular expressions, and OpenRefine to create a comma-separated value file like &mdash; `****.csv` &mdash; of the diplomatic correspondence of the Republic of Texas.
 The final version of the file you created has a row for each letter listed in the volume, and in each row the name of the sender and the recipient.
 The file should look like this:

 ```
 source,target